Inventors-Way/LabBench.DeviceHost/README.md

 #### CLEAR

-Will clear all waveform programs:
+Will clear all waveform programs in all waveform program channels:

 ```
 USE PORT [PORT] CPARPLUS;